 The first stumbling block for many readers will be the author’s somewhat oversized ego (which also shines through during his TED talk).
 He likes to talk a lot about himself and his achievements, to such a degree that I sometimes wonder whether he isn’t exaggerating somewhat.

 But letting this stop you would be tantamount to refusing to taste the sublime cuisine of a 3-star chef on the pretext that s/he is a little too proud of the creation.
 We are not harming anyone except ourselves in doing this, by refusing to examine what The 4-hour workweek can offer on the pretext of the emotions that the author’s ego stir up in us.

 The second flaw, and to my mind the biggest one, is that Tim Ferris does not talk enough about how difficult it is and how much time and energy are required to set up a muse.
 Because a muse can demand a lot of the above before it will be completely automated.

 Certainly, unlike a conventional business, once this time and energy have been spent, your muse will ask you only for the strict minimum of these two resources to keep ticking over, but underestimating the amount of time it will require for your muse to take off and how long before it becomes profitable could lead you to abandon it too soon, while the key is to persevere and stick with it, and once the first results start coming in, the others will follow very quickly.

-Among those around me who have read the book (and they are many), not everyone liked it, but it very rarely leaves readers indifferent, and those that get caught up in it are generally transformed for ever, and can accomplish radical changes in their lives, sometimes very quickly.
+Among those around me who have The 4-hour workweek (and they are many), not everyone liked it, but it very rarely leaves readers indifferent, and those that get caught up in it are generally transformed forever, and can accomplish radical changes in their lives, sometimes very quickly.